 - Individual psychotherapy: This involves regular sessions between just the patient and a therapist focused on past or current problems, thoughts, feelings, or relationships.
 Thus, via contact with a trained professional, people with schizoaffective disorder become able to understand more about the illness, to learn about themselves, and to better handle the problems of their daily lives.
-The goals of therapy often include helping the person with schizoaffective disorder become better able to differentiate between what is real and, by contrast, what is not and can acquire beneficial problem-solving skills.
+The goals of therapy often include helping the person with schizoaffective disorder become better able to distinguish between what is real and, by contrast, what is not and can acquire beneficial problem-solving skills.

 - Rehabilitation: Rehabilitation may include job and vocational counseling, problem solving, social-skills training, and education in money management.
 Thus, patients learn skills required to live with the illness through successful reintegration into their community following discharge from the hospital and to minimize or eliminate the need for psychiatric hospitalizations.

-- Family education: Research has consistently shown that people with schizoaffective disorder who have involved families with an understanding of their illness have a better prognosis than those who battle the condition alone.
+- Family psychoeducation and family therapy: Research has consistently shown that people with schizoaffective disorder who have involved families with an understanding of their illness have a better prognosis than those who battle the condition alone.

 - Self-help groups: Outside support for family members of those with schizoaffective disorder is necessary and desirable.